Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Introduction

-Furthermore, the influencer faces several trade-offs: influencing a channel earlier allows the influenced individuals to spread the effect to their neighbors (\emph{diffusion}), while lessening the impact on the influenced individuals as they moderate the effects of the external influence with the opinions of their neighbors (\emph{dilution}).
+Finding the optimal budget allocation is complicated by several factors: (i) The reach of each channel is limited, and there are significant overlaps between the target audiences of various channels \cite{baines2011measuring}; (ii) different channels have differing costs, and attempts to influence opinions by external sources can affect individuals in different, and sometimes opposite, ways \cite{kahan2012polarizing}; (iii) the budget allocation decision is dynamic (depends on time) and changes with the state of the network\hide{, and therefore constitutes an optimization in the space of functions}.
+Furthermore, the influencer faces several trade-offs: utilizing an advertising channel early allows the influenced individuals to spread the effect to their neighbors (\emph{diffusion}), while lessening the impact on the influenced individuals as they moderate the effects of the external influence with the opinions of their neighbors (\emph{dilution}).
 There is also a trade-off between utilizing cheap channels versus utilizing expensive but effective ones.
-These competing forces make the \emph{a priori} determination of optimal influence allocation hard to determine.
+These competing forces make the \emph{a priori} determination of the optimal budget allocation hard to determine.

-There are also significant technical challenges to solving this problem, as characterizing the optimal allocation of budget to channels requires characterizing the structure of an optimal constrained vector of controls over a graph.
-There does not exist a general theory of the structure of vector optimal controls that would define the nature of these controls, much less so in the presence of a general graph structure.
-Furthermore, the work also requires computing the optimal control of the well-studied linear consensus dynamics \cite{olfati2007consensus, spanos2005dynamic} in a novel setting, as the classical literature is concerned with reaching agreement among agents, while our objectives may incentivize agreement in some circumstances and disagreement in others.
-Thus, finding the new allocation requires a new synthesis of spectral graph theory and optimal control theory.
+There are also significant technical challenges to solving this problem, since characterizing the optimal budget allocation across channels and throughout the time interval requires characterizing the structure of an optimal constrained vector of controls over a graph. \hide{Currently, there does not exist a general theory to characterize the structure of vector optimal controls for general graph structure.} Furthermore, the work also requires computing the optimal control of the well-studied linear consensus dynamics \cite{olfati2007consensus, spanos2005dynamic} in a novel setting, as the classical literature is concerned with reaching agreement among agents, while our objectives may incentivize agreement in some circumstances and disagreement in others.
+As we show in this paper, finding the optimal allocation in our problem requires a new synthesis of spectral graph theory and optimal control theory.